mediacloud/es-tools/README.md

 Initial work by Phil Budne, funded by an NSF grant.

-For each of the images below, clicking on them will send you to an interactive browser (clicking on an element will zoom you in on that subtree).
+For each of the images below, clicking on them will send you to an interactive browser in the SVG file: Clicking on an element will zoom you in on that subtree.
+Click on a pastelled-out element at the bottom, or "zoom out" in the top left to zoom out.
+Typing CTRL-F allows you to search for an element by name.

 <p>
 totals (without node, index, shard)